Education tax benefits cheat sheet

-The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
+The Lifetime Learning credit, worth up to $2,000 per tax return, is for taxpayers who pay qualified education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

-The American Opportunity Credit, up to $2,500, is for taxpayers who pay qualified education expenses such as tuition and fees and purchase course materials for themselves, their spouses or their dependents.
+The American Opportunity credit, a credit worth up to $2,500 per student, is for taxpayers who pay qualified education expenses such as tuition and fees and purchase course materials for themselves, their spouses or their dependents.
 The credit has more restrictions than the Lifetime Learning Credit, but on the up side, up to $1,000 is refundable, meaning it can be claimed even if the taxpayer has no tax liability.
 Generally, students supported by their parents may not claim the refundable credit.

-Only one Lifetime Learning Credit can be claimed each year whereas the American Opportunity Credit can be claimed for any number of eligible students.
+Only one Lifetime Learning Credit can be claimed each year per tax return whereas the American Opportunity Credit can be claimed for any number of eligible students.
 However, a taxpayer cannot claim both the Lifetime Learning and the American Opportunity credits for the same student in the same year, so taxpayers will need to study up on which credit better suits their specific situation.
 Proper planning can maximize educational tax benefits.